venkatadj/deep_learning/Co-learning-lounge/Computer_Vision/Reame.md

 # Computer Vision

-Give your computer the vision you had.
+Give your computer the vision you have.

 ## What to expect?